Rick's Free Auto Repair Advice

 Lead acid style car batteries lose about 1-2% of their charge PER DAY even when the car isn’t being run.
 Plus, car computers draw a small amount of power even when the car isn’t running.
 So if you don’t drive your car for a month, you’ll wind up with a dead battery or at least a severely discharged battery.

 If you start your car, turn on the headlights, blower motor, rear window defogger and seat heaters and drive round trip to the convenience store several times in a week, without longer drives, you’re taking more power out of the battery than you’re putting back in.
 That kind of use can leave you with a dead battery in just a week or so.
-So it’s really important to driving your car for at least 20 mins at highway speeds least once a week, while running as few power items (heater, defogger, headlights, heated seats, etc.) as possible to keep your battery in peak condition.
-You really want to get the engine up to around 2,000 RPM so the alternator can output enough amps to fully recharge the battery.
-Starting it and letting it idle for 5-mins with the blower, seat heaters and rear window defogger on will actually drain the battery.
-It simply can’t recharge in 5-mins at idle speed.
+So it’s really important to drive your car for at least 20 mins at highway speeds least once every two weeks, while running as few power items (heater, defogger, headlights, heated seats, etc.) as possible to keep your battery in peak condition.

 Keep car battery terminals clean